Shushishtok/AtS-my-first-mod/Getting Started.md

 HookedEffectBuilder builder = new(PluginInfo.PLUGIN_GUID, effectName, effectPath);
 ```

-Note that we used the `HookedEffectBuilder` builder this time; this will give us a builder that we can use for building and configuring hooked effects.
+Note that we used the `HookedEffectBuilder` builder this time; this will give us a builder that we can use for building and configuring Hooked Effects.

 Next, let's add its generic details: